samuel-jimenez/GramEditor/docs/src/uninstall.md

 - **Linux**: If the uninstall script fails, check the error message and consider manual removal of the directories listed above.
 - **All platforms**: If you want to start fresh while keeping Tehanu installed, you can delete the configuration directories instead of uninstalling the application entirely.

-For additional help, see our [Linux-specific documentation](./linux.md) or visit the [Tehanu community](https://tehanu.liten.app/community-links).
+For additional help, see the [Linux-specific documentation](./linux.md).